February 2022 / RETIREMENT INSIGHTS

 To understand how DB plan coverage can impact the selection of a DC plan glide path, one must first have a framework for evaluating glide paths and retirement outcomes overall.
 Accordingly, the second installment in our series will explore how T. Rowe Price analyzes retirement and investment trade‑offs—specifically, as they relate to a participant’s life cycle spanning the asset accumulation and decumulation phases.

-We will describe our economic utility framework and explain why we believe the level and reliability of retirement income are both crucial to estimating potential retirement outcomes.
+We describe our economic utility framework and explain why we believe the level and reliability of retirement income are both crucial to estimating potential retirement outcomes.

 Our framework considers sponsor preferences regarding trade‑offs between increased consumption replacement and decreased account balance variability.